dartmouth-pbs/psyc161/README.md

 - Lesson exercises / class participation.
-  Every week there will be a set of small exercises to be submitted for the first class in the upcoming week
+  Every week there will be a set of small exercises to be submitted for the first class in the upcoming week.
+Initially they all should be done within the interactive [FOPP-PBS] textbook.
+You must be logged in!

 - Final project, given 3-4 final weeks to work on.